Schneegans/Fly-Pie/docs/contributing.md

 report this via [Github issues](https://github.com/schneegans/fly-pie/issues).

 We are happy to receive contributions to Fly-Pie in the form of **pull requests** via Github.
-Feel free to fork the repository, implement your changes and create a merge request to the `develop` branch.
+Feel free to fork the repository, implement your changes and create a merge request to the `main` branch.

 ## Debugging